egel-lang/egel-slides/2024-semantics/slides.md

 An operational model where reduction can be expressed as trampolining the apex of a directed acyclic graph

-This is a trivialization of a number of operational models, nothing really new can be done but clarifies
+This is a _trivialization_ of a number of operational models, nothing really new but _clarifies_

 A number of advantages:

 1. Can be implemented with reference counting
-2. Programs can be halted and serialized at any moment
+2. Programs can be halted and serialized or shipped at any moment
 3. Can easily be extended to support complex control flow and concurrency

 ---